Skip to main content

 How Does Link Noise Work?

-• Somewhere in the QS link the 3 and 4 wire (Mux and Muxbar) got swapped.
+• Somewhere in the QS link, the 3 and 4 wires (Mux and Muxbar) got swapped.
+This commonly happens on Wire Landing Boards.

 1. Open Terminal by going to Tools > Terminal